12 x 90-minute sessions,

 I take my toughest challenges to Gabe Dunlop.
 Sometimes Gabe brings my toughest challenges to me—he sees my blind spots and has my back.
 He started as a customer, then became a vocal advocate.
 We argue a bit, but he is usually right.
 Gabe helps founders grow their companies from $0 to $100M by managing their people, teams, and revenue.
 He led his last company back from the abyss and grew it 9,900% in under 6 months.
 He's a pro.

 Gabe couldn't have done it without his peers.
 Managers at high-growth companies need peers who "have their back."
-These Heads of Product, VPs of Engineering, CMOs, CROs, all the way across the org, are the ones who drive growth but rarely get the peer support they need.
-Gabe thinks managers need access to peer matching and peer groups because the people with the most peer support are the most likely to grow their company and career.
+These Heads of Product, VPs of Engineering, Chiefs of Staff, CROs, all the way across the org, are the ones who drive growth but they aren't get the peer support they need.
+Gabe thinks these leaders need peer groups too, because the people with the most peer support are the most likely to grow their company and career.

-Gabe is growing curated monthly peer groups for managers, so everyone can grow their companies by 9,900%.
+Gabe is growing curated monthly peer teams for managers, so everyone can grow their companies by 9,900%.
 Remember, he is usually right.